 and by the State Highway Department

 Erected 1929 by State Historical Society of Colorado, Mrs. J.N.
 Hall Foundation, State Highway Department and U.S. Forest Service.

 Location.
 39° 47.901′ N, 105° 46.561′ W. Marker is near Winter Park, Colorado, in Grand County.
 Marker can be reached from U.S. 40 at milepost 240, 5.8 miles west of Henderson Mine Road, on the right when traveling west.
-Touch for map.
-Marker is located at the east end of the Berthoud Pass summit parking lot.
+Marker is located at the east end Touch for map.
 Marker is in this post office area: Winter Park CO 80482, United States of America.
+Touch for directions.